zghet23/ecs-deploy-apm/README.md

-## Deploy of an application "Hello World!", using ECS and Fargate#
+## Deploying a "Hello World!"
+Application using ECS and Fargate
-This README documents the process step by step to deploy and application in a Amazon ECS Cluster, reproducing the environment of a customer with a existing cluster that desire integrate the DataDog agent in his application.
+This README documents the process step by step to deploy and application in a Amazon ECS Cluster, reproducing the environment of a customer with an existing cluster that desires to integrate. the DataDog agent in his application.

 ## 1. Context:
-Its assume customer already have a ECS cluster and application running in a service/task.
+It is assumed the customer already has a ECS cluster and application running in a service/task.

 ## 2. Application:
-This repository contains an application that bring a simple "Hello World!" without any DataDog configuration preloaded.
+This repository contains an application that is a simple "Hello World!" without any DataDog configuration preloaded.
 This app.py file defines a simple Flask web application.
 It exposes three basic endpoints:

    * `/`: Returns a "Hello, World!" message.